Wedding F.A.Q.

 Grounds

 Most campers are placed on grass.
 There is also is hard packed sand, especially in the temple burn area as well as, paved roads, and beach.
-Its a relatively walkable area for those who are not mobility challenged.
-We are hoping to have a golf cart for our friends and family that are.
-Map
+It’s a relatively walkable area for those who are not mobility challenged.
+We are planning on having a dedicated golf cart for our camp and there are shuttles that can transport you around many areas of the event.

 Flora & Fauna

 On the beach there can be stinging jellyfish.
-Just don’t touch them and you should be fine.
-Some people like to swim in the ocean, and that’s fine, but you should watch out for them there as well.
+Don’t touch them and you should be fine.
+Some people like to swim in the ocean, and that’s fine, but please watch out for them there as well.
 The beaches are small, but there are always some art installations, boats, and sound stages nearby.
-There is also nudity allowed on the beach (and in other designated areas), so be prepared for that.
+There is nudity allowed on the beach (and in other designated areas), so be prepared for that.

 Alligators do live in the park, but they are fenced off and don’t bother anyone.
 Signs are posted.